Skip to main content

 Potato (1925)

-Kim Dong-in's most famous story, Potato (Gamja), is a masterpiece of naturalism.
-It follows Bok-nyeo, a young woman from a respectable family who is driven into poverty and eventually prostitution.
-Through her tragic descent, Kim Dong-in explores the deterministic forces of environment and heredity, depicting a world where morality is a luxury that few can afford.
+Kim Dong-in's most famous story, Potato (Gamja), is a definitive masterpiece of Korean naturalism.
+It follows Bok-nyeo, a young woman from a respectable family who is driven by extreme poverty into a life of moral degradation and eventually prostitution.

 The Boat Song (1921)